MysticMoonlight/TF2-Enhanced/README.md

 Due to license issue, the modpack will not be available, so you must download it on their mod page manually.

+**NOTE:** This modpack may not work properly on sv_pure 1 servers(e.g. Skial, Valve Official Server, etc), use at own risk if you play on these servers.

 # Changelog
 See [here](https://github.com/MysticMoonlight/TF2-Enhanced/blob/main/CHANGELOG.md).